tomblind/local-lua-debugger-vscode/resources/README.md

 ```

 ### Custom Lua Environment
-To debug using a custom Lua environment, you must set up your `launch.json` with the name/path of the executable and any additional arguments that may be needed.
+To debug using a custom Lua executable, you must set up your `launch.json` with the name/path of the executable and any additional arguments that may be needed.
 ```json
 {
   "type": "lua-local",